lakalia/dataviz-project/README.md

     - adding the drop-down will allow more investigation, especially into correlations within regions but, not sure if the visualization will become too much
 * calculate r for circleRadius based on yValue and y axis range
     - circle size is redundant encoding so not strictly necessary, need to see how cluttered the regions in the background make the overall visualization before deciding whether or not to add

+### Completed Project

 [need image](https://vizhub.com/lakalia/47cfe139da0846a785c8954129e7da4f)

+### Future Work

+* style the slider or import a react component for consistency across browsers
+* change the x axis dropdown to dropup and remove scroll bars